pyodide/pyodide/docs/new_packages.md

 Shell commands to run after building the library.
 These are run inside of `bash`, and there are two special environment variables defined:

-- `$BUILD`: The root of the built package. (`build/lib.XXX/` inside of the source directory).
-This is what will be installed into Python site-packages.
+- `$SITEPACKAGES`: The `site-packages` directory into which the package has been installed.
 - `$PKGDIR`: The directory in which the `meta.yaml` file resides.

 (This key is not in the Conda spec).